East Coast TVs

 When I tried to call him from the phone number he had originally contacted me on I recognized his voice when he answered as we previously had a fairly long conversation and was Tony was not in.
 A reverse search of the phone number also indicated the owner of the phone and that it is a cell phone.
 Untrustworthy and breaking the law under New Jersey consumer protection laws.
 A report will also be completed with them.

-East Coast TVs Company Profile
+East Coast TVs Company Information

 - Company Name: